Psychological and Behavioural Sciences

 |Colleges||Available at all Colleges except Peterhouse and Trinity

-Psychology is very diverse and shares considerable overlap with disciplines such as anthropology, computer science, linguistics, neuroscience, philosophy, sociology and many others.
+Psychology is very diverse and overlap with various disciplines such as anthropology, computer science, linguistics, neuroscience, philosophy, sociology and many others.

 The course covers, for example, cognitive psychology, psychopathology, language, brain mechanisms, gender, family relationships and influences, personality, and group social behaviour.
-Research projects and a dissertation also enable you to study in greater depth the topics that interest you most.
+Research projects and a dissertation also enable you to study the topics that interest you most in greater depth.

 Teaching and facilities